igpatrocinio/fivetran-certification/README.md

 ## 1.2 The Solution

-Fivetran goal is to make Data Teams to focus on insights instead of handling ELT/ETL process.
+Fivetran It solves the problem of centralizing Data, getting it from operational systems and delivering it in modern data warehouses.
+Its goal is to make Data Teams to focus on insights instead of handling ELT/ETL process.
 It fully manages the data normalization and provides automatic DML updates, schema migrations, Idempontent pipelines, log based CDC, it is cloud agnostic and has integrated and pre-built transformations.

 ![image](https://github.com/igpatrocinio/fivetran-certification/assets/105254279/b3930a89-8a1a-44f1-90e3-ffdc177e62c1)

-Differentiators:
+Big Numbers:
-- Over 200 pre-built fully managed connectors
+- Over 3,500 customers
-- End to end data automation
+- 200+ Engineers
 - 99.9% uptime and guaranteed data delivery
-- Cloud Native
+- 65.000+ total connectors managed
+- 3.5 TRILLION records synced each month

 If a product is not a native connector, it is possible to build a Cloud Function, and then connects to Fivetran to became fully automated.